 When can a person be placed on Interpol’s wanted list?

-- These crimes include terrorism, human trafficking, drug and arms trafficking, cybercrime, international corruption, etc.
+- These crimes include terrorism, human trafficking, drug and arms trafficking, cybercrime, and international corruption, all of which are associated with wanted persons whose activities threaten global stability;

 - Crimes that violate international agreements.
 If a person has committed a crime that violates international treaties or agreements, Interpol may participate in their search.
 Such crimes include financial fraud, environmental crimes, and anti-corruption violations with an international component.